Knight1/VanMooof-Module/README.md

 ```

 ### Update mainware Firmware
+I use minicom on the Mac.
+The easiest way is to go into the Folder with the Firmware and then start minicom.
+**Make sure that the Module is somewhat charged OR Attach the Charger!**.
 Make sure that it is either an original Firmware or if modified the CRC32 and Magic Values are correct.

-To update or downgrade the Mainware (this is the Firmware Version you see in the App) you update the shadow.
+To update or downgrade the Mainware (this is the Firmware Version you see in the App) you update the shadow Application.
-DO NOT update the Mainware directly.
+DO NOT update the Mainware (Loaded Application) directly.

+1. Go into muco Bootloader via pressing ESC until it reboots.
+2. Type "es" (erase shadow), Enter
+3. Type "us" (upload shadow), Enter
+4. CONTROL-A S (On Mac) in minicom shell, select mainware_XXX.bin
+5. Type "vi" (version), Enter.
+Verify that the Version shown is what you expect.
+6. Type "st" (start), Enter.
+Mainware should start.
+7. Press ESC until you land in the Bootloader again.
+It will automatically copy the shadow into the mainware Part.
+8. It will reboot automatically.
+Verify that the Version after ES3 v.X.XX.XX is what you expected!

 ```console
 'MT' (@) 2019 STM32F4, Stop